 Overall, there are 14 various restaurants available for dining quick service in Magic Kingdom.
-Of those, 9 different options stand out thanks to a wide-ranging menu, especially tasty meal options, abundant (and, hopefully, air conditioned) seating, or some combination thereof.
-Each of these dining outlets also specialize in different kinds of cuisine.
+Of those, 9 different options stand out thanks to a wide-ranging menu, especially tasty meal options, abundant (and, hopefully, air-conditioned) seating, or some combination thereof.
+Each of these dining outlets also specializes in different kinds of cuisine.
 So, if you and your crew have a hankering for anything in particular, feel free to make a beeline for whatever makes your tastebuds happy.
 In general, you can count on these top Magic Kingdom quick service restaurants to offer the following:

 For those of you wondering why Be Our Guest didn’t make the cut, that’s because it is no longer a quick service option.
 Although lunch here was previously considered quick service, we are sad to report that it has since evolved into solely a table service restaurant.
 Whether this will change in the future remains to be seen.